Ruth Henderson: Career

-However, Ms Henderson is of note not for that position, but for her role as CEO.
-When Alexon Group demerged (with Lawrence Snyder becoming the Chairman of the demerged Alexon Group, he appointed Henderson CEO).
+When Alexon Group demerged, in 1991, Lawrence Snyder becoming the Chairman of the demerged Alexon Group.
+He appointed Henderson as CEO.
 Henderson was at that time "the [first] and only woman chief executive of any significant British quoted company".

-Later sidelined to some extent in February 1992, when Peter Ridsdale was promoted to run the operations while she concentrated upon the buying, she left the group later in the year, when profits from the demerged Group fell from £11.3M in 1992 to a loss of £0.9M in 1993.
+Peter Ridsdale was promoted to run the operations while she concentrated upon the buying, she left the group later in 1992, when profits from the demerged Group fell from £11.3M in 1992 to a loss of £0.9M in 1993.